"He said what about Toronto ladies?"

 “It takes a lot of work to date up.”

 Sorry, what?
 I don’t speak “failed pick-up artist,” but I’m pretty sure I have never heard any human being in Toronto, or elsewhere, use the phrase “date up.”
 But fine, let’s just presume you spoke like a normal, non-mouth-breathing human being, and let’s analyze your complaint that it’s difficult to ask a woman out on a date in Toronto—even though that’s false.

 Under this heading, the author states that Toronto is a “penis paradise where a woman can date a man much more attractive than she is pretty.”
 Seems like this guy is pretty interested in the abundance of penises and hot guys in the city.
 Interpret that how you will.

 Recently, a very smart and attractive girl (in Toronto) was telling me about how she was going to go on a date with a guy because it was so novel that she was asked out on a date in the first place.
 So there’s some advice for everyone who isn’t this loser.
 Ask girls out for dinner.
 You might be surprised!

-This is the last complaint in the article and while I could sit here and continue to run through this guy’s murky swamp of a psyche, I would rather just work towards a conclusion.
-If the “it” here is Toronto and men are being beat down by the city, well, maybe that’s true of angry man-boys clacking away on their dirty keyboards about why they can’t get laid—but the actual men I know in this city don’t feel that way.
+This is the last complaint in the article, and while I could sit here and continue to run through this guy’s murky swamp of a psyche, I would rather just work towards a conclusion.
+If the “it” here is Toronto, and men are being beat down by the city, well, maybe that’s true of angry man-children clacking away on their dirty keyboards about why they can’t get laid—but the actual men I know in this city don’t feel that way.

 So what’s the lesson here?
 Is it that Toronto is full of wonderful women who are worthy of praise?
 Yes, definitely.
 But it’s more than just Toronto.